-This cute Bee Mine Valentine’s day Cake Roll design was inspired by popular bee mine Valentine’s day theme.
-It features honeycomb pattern and adorable fondant bumble bees and red hearts!
+This cute Bee Mine Valentine’s day Cake Roll design was inspired by the popular bee mine Valentine’s day theme.
+It features a honeycomb pattern and adorable fondant bumblebees and red hearts!

 HOW TO MAKE BEE MINE CAKE ROLL FOR VALENTINE’S DAY

-This pretty honeycomb patterned Valentine’s Day cake is made using simple sponge cake recipe.
-Cake is filled with an easy to make cream cheese filling.
+This pretty honeycomb-patterned Valentine’s Day cake is made using a simple sponge cake recipe.
+The cake is filled with an easy-to-make cream cheese filling.
 Decorated cake can be prepared ahead of time.
 Store it in the fridge for up to 3-4 days, well covered.

 - TABLE OF CONTENTS